jakeadam10/PRG1-debugging-workshop-javascript/find-closing-parenthesis/spec.md

 ## Problem statement

+Create a function that takes a string containing at least one or more pairs of matched parentheses and a number, n, which represents the nth opening parenthesis.

-We need to find the index of the closing parenthesis that matches the opening parenthesis at a given position in a string.
-This function is useful in parsing expressions or code snippets that contain nested parentheses.
+Your function should find the index position of the closing parenthesis that matches the nth opening parenthesis.

+The parentheses will always be matched and valid, and you will only ever get regular parentheses () and no brackets etc.

+If the string is empty or no number is given, you should return -1

 ## 📋 Function specification